openkruise/openkruise.io/rollouts/user-manuals/basic-usage.md

 In fact, Kruise Rollout **DOES NOT** provide the ability to rollback directly. **Kruise Rollout prefers that users can rollback workload spec directly to rollback their application.** When users need to rollback from “version-2” to ”version-1“, Kruise Rollout will use the native rolling upgrade strategy to quickly rollback, instead of following the multi-batch checkpoint strategy.

+### 1. Apply your old version yaml to kubernetes
+You can refer the [step 6 of document](https://help.aliyun.com/zh/ack/ack-managed-and-ack-dedicated/user-guide/use-kruise-rollout-to-perform-canary-releases-and-a-b-testing?spm=a2c4g.11186623.0.0.60f56abdcxjXXM#section-maw-6wb-cql).

+### 2. Gitops sync old revision
+You can ref the [step 4 of document](https://help.aliyun.com/zh/ack/distributed-cloud-container-platform-for-kubernetes/use-cases/using-kruise-rollout-to-implement-canary-release-based-on-ack-one-gitops?spm=a2c4g.11186623.0.0.5ed9474b2PNGPz).

 ## Other Statements
 - **Continuous Release**: Assume that Rollout is progressing from "version-1" to "version-2"(uncompleted).
 Now, workload is modified to "version-3", Rollout will start to progress from beginning step (1-st step).